Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4890 1GB should in theory be a bit faster than the GeForce GTX 460 SE overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 4890 1GB should in theory be a small bit superior to the GeForce GTX 460 SE overall. (explain)

-Texel RateThe Radeon HD 4890 1GB should be much (more or less 28%) more effective at anisotropic filtering than the GeForce GTX 460 SE. (explain)
+Texel RateThe Radeon HD 4890 1GB will be much (about 28%) faster with regards to AF than the GeForce GTX 460 SE. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 460 SE is superior to the Radeon HD 4890 1GB, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 460 SE is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison